Charles Aznavour

 Death2018-09-30

-BiographyCharles Aznavour ( AZ-nə-VOOR, French: [ʃaʁl aznavuʁ]; born Shahnur Vaghinak Aznavourian, 22 May 1924 – 1 October 2018) was a French singer of Armenian descent, as well as a lyricist, actor and diplomat.
+BiographyCharles Aznavour ( AZ-nə-VOOR; French: [ʃaʁl aznavuʁ]; Armenian: Շահնուր Վաղինակ Ազնավուրյան; born Shahnur Vaghinak Aznavourian; 22 May 1924 – 1 October 2018) was a French singer and songwriter of Armenian descent.
 Aznavour was known for his distinctive vibrato tenor voice: clear and ringing in its upper reaches, with gravelly and profound low notes.
-In a career as a composer, singer and songwriter, spanning over 70 years, he recorded more than 1,200 songs interpreted in 9 languages.
+In a career as a singer and songwriter, spanning over 70 years, he recorded more than 1,200 songs interpreted in 9 languages – namely French, English, Italian, Spanish, German, Armenian, Neapolitan, Russian, and, later in his career, Kabyle.
 Moreover, he wrote or co-wrote more than 1,000 songs for himself and others.
-Aznavour is regarded as one of the greatest songwriters of all time and an icon of 20th-century pop culture.
+Aznavour is regarded as one of the greatest songwriters in history and an icon of 20th-century pop culture.

 He started his last world tour in 2014.
 In 2017, Aznavour was awarded the 2,618th star on the Hollywood Walk of Fame.
 Later that year, he and his sister, Aida Aznavourian, were awarded the Raoul Wallenberg Award for sheltering Jews during World War II.
 His concert at the NHK Hall in Osaka, in September 2018, would be his final performance.